 Health Care “Wartburg”, Utrecht

 The human scale and wellbeing in and around the building are the main principles of the design.
-This is clearly reflected in the materials.
+This is reflected in the materials.
 In the new building there is extensive use of sustainable, natural materials, such as wood, glass and aluminium.
 Aluminium may not have a sustainable image, but it lasts a long time and it is reusable.
-It also comes back in the garden design, which has a organic character that matches the architectural design.
+It also comes back in the garden design, which has a natural character that matches the architectural design.
 The glass facade at the entrance gives the building an open, inviting, bright and spacious character and is an example of how the building and its surroundings complement each other.
-The floor plan embraces the old building.
+The floor plan embraces and complements the original building from 1942.